EtiamNullam/Etiam-ONI-Modpack/README.md

 ### RemoveDailyReports

 Removes old daily reports to decrease saving time and save file size.
 Might be useful on very high cycle count worlds.

+### ClearRegolith

+Removes 90% of stored regolith every time you load the save.
+More like an utility than actual mod, so its available from the [Tools](Tools) directory.